mako-framework/docs/01_getting_started/06_deployment.md

 #### Nginx

-Basic [Nginx](http://nginx.org) configuration for a Mako application:
+Basic Nginx configuration that you can build upon:

 ```
 server